nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-MainCatalogue shows an error message.
+Taskmania shows an error message.

       Use case resumes at step 2.

-*{More to be added}*
+ * 3b The given input by user is invalid.

+   * 3b1.
+Taskmania shows an error message.

+     Use case resumes at step 2.

+**Use case: Add a member to a project**

+**MSS**

+1. User requests to list projects.
+2. Taskmania shows a list of projects.
+3. User requests to open a project using an index
+4. Taskmania opens the project
+5. User requests to add a member to the project
+6. Taskmania adds teammate to the project

+    Use case ends.

+**Extensions**

+ * 4a The given index is not valid

+   * 4a1.
+Taskmania shows an error message.

+     Use case resumes at step 3.

+ * 5a The given input for member's attributes are not valid

+   * 5a1.
+Taskmania shows an error message, showing appropriate input for adding a new member

+     Use case resumes at step 4.

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any _mainstream OS_ (tested on Windows, Mac, Linux) as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 projects without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.